 Oregon vehicle registration fees increase Jan.
 1

 Oregon residents with vehicle tags expiring on or after Jan.
 1 will see new registration fees in their renewal reminders starting in November.
-The fee for two-year passenger vehicle registration renewal — the Department of Motor Vehicles' most common vehicle transaction — will rise from $86 to $112.
+The fee for two-year passenger vehicle registration renewal – DMV's most common vehicle transaction – will

 The registration fee is based on the vehicle registration renewal date, not when the fee is paid.
 DMV mails renewal reminders several weeks before a vehicle's tags expire.

 Vehicle registration fees, title fees and other motor vehicle-related fees, such as fuels taxes and motor carriers' weight-mile taxes, help support Oregon's transportation system – statewide and at the local levels.
 The increased fees are part of a major funding package to improve our state's transportation system and to strengthen our economy.
 The Oregon Legislature and Gov. Kate Brown approved House Bill 2017 to provide Oregonians with improved roads and bridges, more transportation options, and enhanced safety throughout the system.

 In addition to this vehicle registration fee increase, the package is funded by increases in other transportation-related fees that take effect Jan.
 1, 2018.
 These include increases on motor fuel taxes and fees for title transfers and commercial motor vehicles.
 The bill also creates a 0.5 percent privilege tax on new vehicle purchases, and a $15 fee on new adult bicycles that cost $200 or more.